Orange County Truck Accident Attorneys

 Frequently Asked Truck Accident Questions

 - How do I determine who is at-fault in a truck accident? — Deciding who is at-fault in a truck accident is a bit more complex than a typical auto accident case.
-That is why it is important to hire an experienced Orange County truck accident attorney to examine the specific facts of the accident and determine who should be held liable, the driver or the trucking company.
+That is why it is important to hire an experienced trucking accident lawyer in Orange County to examine the specific facts of the accident and determine who should be held liable, the driver or the trucking company.
 (Read more.)

 - What are California trucking laws? — Truck drivers are under a more strict set of driving regulations under California and federal laws.
 These trucking laws regulate how much a commercial truck should weigh, who may drive these trucks on the road, how many hours the truck driver can operate before having to pull over to rest, and the type of training a driver must have prior to operating a truck.
 (Read more.)